Division of Pensions in Divorce Mediation

 Division of Pensions in Divorce Mediation | So, Does that Mean That My Spouse Gets Half of My Retirement?

 You earned retirement benefits for 20 years.
 You were married for ten of those years.
-So 1/2 of retirement benefits is marital.
+So 1/2 of retirement benefits are marital.
 But that is only the first part of the calculation.
 You have probably read about the Majauskas formula.
 That is what it is.

 Typically, the marital portion of the pension is split 50/50.

-In the real world I have rarely seen a court award other than 50/50.
+In the real world, I have rarely seen a court award other than 50/50.
 It can happen, but you would have to spend a lot of money to find out.
 For the most part, in divorce mediation, people share the marital portion of the pension equally.
 Or they use that number in trading assets with each other.
 They do this when they split up the assets and liabilities of the marriage.

 Suffolk County Divorce Mediation: Divorce Mediation at the Long Island Center